genevol-usp/hlaexpression/simulation/report.md

 Index nomenclature:

--   pri: Primary assembly of the reference genome, containing the referece chromosomes and scaffolds (no alternate haplotypes)
+-   pri: Primary assembly of the reference genome, containing the reference chromosomes and scaffolds (no alternate haplotypes)

--   imgt: the previous index supplemented with IMGT references
+-   imgt: "pri" index supplemented with IMGT references

 kallisto
 ========